Walter Leslie (field marshal): Imperial court, new titles, and diplomacy: 1634–1650

 Leslie was made an imperial chamberlain by Ferdinand II in 1634.
 His military rank was increased to a lieutenant field marshal and head of the bodyguard for the King of Hungary, and he was given command of two regiments.
-Just after his promotions, in the summer of 1634 he led a successful siege on Regensburg.
+Just after his promotions, in the summer of 1634 he took part in the successful siege on Regensburg.
 In September 1634 he fought at the imperial victory at the Battle of Nordlingen.
 In the months leading up to the Peace of Prague, Leslie was in Rathenow in Brandenburg.
 Historian David Worthington claims that of all the assassins of Wallenstein, Leslie was rewarded the most and ultimately his career grew the most out of that event.

 In September 1636, Leslie and the imperialists were defeated by the Swedes at the Battle of Wittstock.
 In 1637, Leslie wrote to the dying Ferdinand II, making his argument that he had Habsburg blood dating back over half of a century.
 After Ferdinand II's death, Ferdinand III approved the request and ennobled Leslie as an Imperial Count.
 This new title brought with it a new lifestyle, new political respect and more diplomatic opportunities.
 Leslie served as a Stuart-Habsburg intermediary at the Ratisbon Electoral meeting (1636–43), Imperial envoy to the Spanish Netherlands (1639), diplomatic trips to the Caroline Court in Spain, delegate in Regensburg (1640), and ambassador to Naples in 1645.
 In 1645, Leslie, then Imperial Ambassador to Naples, roamed the Italian Peninsula in an attempt to garner funds to fight the war.
 He is reported to have given Pope Innocent X a solid silver writing table.
 The trip yielded little money and few troops.